E-CAM/E-CAM-Library/Classical-MD-Modules/modules/n2p2/n2p2_reduce_symfunc_memory/readme.rst

 This module alters the core C++ library of *n2p2* in order to reduce the memory consumption of all depending applications and provides benchmark results quantifying the improvement.
-The idea is to exploit that for specific combinations of neighboring atoms :math:`i` and :math:`j` the expression :math:`\frac{\partial G_{j,k}}{\partial x_{i, \alpha}}` always equals zero.
+The idea is to exploit that for specific combinations of neighboring atoms :math:`i` and :math:`j`, the expression :math:`\frac{\partial G_{j,k}}{\partial x_{i, \alpha}}` always equals zero.
 Consider a three-component system with elements A, B and C. In addition, let atoms :math:`i` and :math:`j` be of element A and B, respectively.
 Then, the